Cameron Dick: Political career

 Dick was elected as the Member for Greenslopes in the Queensland Parliament at the 2009 Queensland state election.
 Queensland Premier Anna Bligh asked him to serve as the Attorney-General and Minister for Industrial Relations and was sworn in on 26 March 2009.
 On 21 February 2011 he was sworn in as Minister for Education and Industrial Relations.
 He lost his seat at the 2012 state election.
 He gained a new seat, Woodridge, at the 2015 state election, and did so with the largest two-party preferred vote (75.95 per cent) of any party in any electorate of Queensland.

-On 16 February 2015, Dick was sworn in as Minister for Health and Minister for Ambulance Services in the Palaszczuk Ministry.
+On 16 February 2015, Dick was sworn in as Minister for Health and Ambulance Services in the Palaszczuk Ministry.

 On 12 December 2017, Dick was sworn in as Minister for State Development, Manufacturing, Infrastructure and Planning in the second Palaszczuk Ministry.

 Alongside Queensland Premier Annastacia Palaszczuk and representatives from the Australian Government, including then Prime Minister Malcolm Turnbull, Dick was part of the announcement on 14 March 2018 that Rheinmetall Defence Australia would be awarded the $5 billion LAND 400 contract to build and service up to 5000 military vehicles in Queensland.
 Regarding the decision, Dick called the "landmark project" an "economic game-changer" that will create "450 advanced manufacturing and engineering jobs for Queenslanders" and "pump $1 billion into the state’s economy" in its first ten years of operation.
 Following this, Rheinmetall selected Redbank, near Ipswich, as the location for its $170 million Military Vehicle Centre of Excellence (MILVEHCOE).
 The first sod was turned at the facility 16 November 2018, with reference made to Queensland as "Australia's khaki state".

 Dick was in attendance to press the launch button for Australia's first commercial payload rocket flight on 21 November 2018.
 The five-metre rocket was developed by Queensland-based BlackSky Aerospace and successfully launched into the sky from a farm in Tarawara, west of Goondiwindi.
 Dick said that the launch – which saw the rocket reach roughly the same height as Mount Everest – showed the possibilities for developing a space industry in Queensland.
 He added that the state wanted to promote its aerospace capabilities to national and international markets, and that this launch was a substantial step forward in achieving that aim.

 In May 2020, Dick replaced Jackie Trad as Queensland Treasurer.

 On 28 October 2024, Dick was replaced as Deputy Premier and Treasurer of Queensland.